coatyio/coaty-js/docs/man/communication-protocol.md

 `/coaty/<ProtocolVersion>/<Event>/<AssociatedUserId>/<SourceObjectId>/<MessageToken>/`

-The protocol version topic level contains a single decimal integer, starting with 1.
+The protocol version topic level represents the communication protocol version of the publishing party, as a positive integer.
+The receiving party should check the protocol version in the topic of any incoming message against its own protocol version.
-By checking the protocol version number of an incoming message topic against its own version, a communication manager should determine whether the message can be handled or should be ignored.
-The protocol version will be incremented if there is any backward incompatible change to the communication protocol, e.g. when new event types are added or the shape of topics or message payloads is changed.
+If both versions are not equal, the incoming message should be ignored.

 When publishing an Advertise event the Event topic level **must** include a filter field of the form: `Advertise:<filter>`.
 The filter field